The Best Compact Power Flush Machine For The Money

-Naturally, you’re going to need a heating system cleaner to run your power flush.
-Adey have produced a specific cleaner to help make the flushing process as quick as possible, being the Rapid Flush MC5, and you’ll need inhibitor like the MC1 to dose the system afterwards.
+As we mentioned above, you’ll need a heating system cleaner to run your power flush.
+Adey have produced a specific cleaner to help make the flushing process as quick as possible — the Rapid Flush MC5.
+Plus, you’ll need an inhibitor like the MC1 to dose the system afterward.

-If you’re customer hasn’t got them fitted already, obviously we’d be suggesting a magnetic filter, and further protection in the form of a scale reducer for those in hard water areas.
+If your customer hasn’t got them fitted already, we’d suggest a magnetic filter, and further protection, like a scale reducer for those in hard water areas.

 Thanks for reading our guide to power flush machines.

 Got questions?
-Or, want to share your experience with a MagnaClease (or another machine from that matter)?
+Or, want to share your experience with a MagnaClease (or another power flush machine from that matter)?